Skip to content

 Labels

 B-RFC-implemented Blocker: Approved by a merged RFC and implemented.
 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. final-comment-period In the final comment period and will be merged soon unless new substantive objections are raised.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC final-comment-period In the final comment period and will be merged soon unless new substantive objections are raised.
 P-medium Medium priority T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments